doobeedoodoo/too_lazy_to_do_it_manually/README.md

 For example, `chat-bot-tester.py` helped me test chat bot applications.
 Since I need to test the chat bots against a LOT of keywords, this has been very useful and helped me uncover bugs.

+The script `download-payslips` allowed me to download all my payslips from our company's payroll management website.
+Also, `encode-timesheet` encodes my timesheet in our portal.

 The scripts are relatively bare and simplified, but they already saved me a lot of effort and time.
 Also, these scripts cover the basics of web automated testing and can already serve as a groundwork for bigger projects.

 The testing setup uses Selenium and Python.